tagohd/mono/Items/Legendary Artifacts/SOUL AMPLIFIER.md

 Lun

 Focus:: True
 FocusComment:: We've established that the purpose of the device is to allow the user to cast spells that require more mana than they could physically handle, but I'm not sure about the mechanism by which it accomplishes this.
+In particular, I think we need to clarify Sam's role.

 # The working mechanism and connection to the [[Legendary Artifacts]]